Nero: Historiography

-In 1562, Girolamo Cardano published in Basel his Encomium Neronis, which was one of the first historical references of the Modern era to portray Nero in a positive light.
+In 1562, Girolamo Cardano published in Basel his Encomium Neronis, which was one of the first historical references of the modern era to portray Nero in a positive light.

 In Jewish and Christian tradition

 Jewish tradition

-At the end of 66AD, conflict broke out between Greeks and Jews in Jerusalem and Caesarea.
-According to the Talmud, Nero went to Jerusalem and shot arrows in all four directions.
-All the arrows landed in the city.
-He then asked a passing child to repeat the verse he had learned that day.
+An aggadah in the Talmud relates that at the end of year 66, a conflict broke out between Greeks and Jews in Jerusalem and Caesarea Maritima.
+During the Great Jewish Revolt, as related in tractate Gittin 56a:7, Nero went to Jerusalem and shot arrows in all four directions; all the arrows landed in the city.
+He then asked a passing child to repeat the Tanakh verse he had learned that day.
 The child responded, "I will lay my vengeance upon Edom by the hand of my people Israel" (Ezekiel 25:14).
-Nero became terrified, believing that God wanted the Second Temple to be destroyed, but that he would punish the one to carry it out.
-Nero said, "He desires to lay waste His House and to lay the blame on me," whereupon he fled and converted to Judaism to avoid such retribution.
-Vespasian was then dispatched to put down the rebellion.
+Upon hearing this, Nero became terrified: he believed that God wanted the Second Temple to be destroyed, but that he would punish the one to carry out its destruction.
+Nero said, "He desires to lay waste His House and to lay the blame on me," so he fled, converted to Judaism to escape retribution, and sent Vespasian to quell the revolt.

-The Talmud adds that the sage Reb Meir Baal HaNess lived in the time of the Mishnah, and was a prominent supporter of the Bar Kokhba rebellion against Roman rule.
-Rabbi Meir was considered one of the greatest of the Tannaim of the third generation (139–163 AD).
-According to the Talmud, his father was a descendant of Nero who had converted to Judaism.
-His wife Bruriah is one of the few women cited in the Gemara.
-He is the third-most-frequently-mentioned sage in the Mishnah.
-Roman and Greek sources nowhere report Nero's alleged trip to Jerusalem or his alleged conversion to Judaism.
+The Talmud adds that the sage Rabbi Meir, who lived during Mishnah's collation and was a prominent supporter of Bar Kokhba's revolt against Roman rule, was a descendant of Nero.
+Rabbi Meir was considered one of the greatest of the Tannaim of the third generation (139–163).

+The Talmudic stories about Nero's conversion and Rabbi Meir being of his descendant met various reactions by later Jewish scholars.
+Azariah de Rossi and Rabbi David Gans suggest that Nero may have converted secretly, explaining the absence of historical records.
+The Maharal takes the Talmudic narrative at face value, interpreting it as a reflection of Nero's moral character rather than a literal historical account.
+Modern scholars view the story as a rabbinic motif linking a non-Jewish figure to a Jewish sage; others, including Rabbi Zvi Ron, allegorize it as a lesson about the consequences of refusing to mediate conflict.

+Contemporary Roman and Greek sources do not support the Talmudic legend about Nero's alleged trip to Jerusalem or conversion to Judaism.
 There is also no record of Nero having any offspring who survived infancy: his only recorded child, Claudia Augusta, died aged 4 months.